 You’re turning over data about your business and your customers to a third party.
 You’re entrusting them to keep it safe.
 Without the proper level of security, your data could be exposed to people outside your company or accessed by a hacker.

-Hardware failures, outages, improper backup practices, hackers, and rogue employees can all cause you to lose data.
+Hardware failures, outages, improper backup practices, hackers, natural disasters, and rogue employees can all cause you to lose data.
 With cloud services, you’ll have to give up some control over data loss prevention procedures.

 Some web-based software applications and cloud services are one size fits all solutions.
 You may want to modify a cloud app to fit your needs or integrate with your existing systems.
 Customization may be difficult, expensive, or impossible depending on what you’re trying to do.